Drifter-Supremo/simpsons-quotes/memory-bank/progress.md

 - Configure Tailwind CSS.
 - Create and populate `iconicQuotes.json`.
 - Build the `QuoteCard.jsx` component with flip animation.
+- Style the `QuoteCard.jsx` with padding, background, rounded corners, and shadow.
+(Done)
 - Implement styling and add fonts.
 - Ensure mobile responsiveness.
 - Deploy the application.